get-convex/convex-fivetran-source/docs/overview.md

 ## Configuration

-You will need your Deployment URL and Deploy Key in order to configure the Convex Source Connector for Fivetran.
+You will need your deployment URL and deploy key in order to configure the Convex Source Connector for Fivetran.
 You can find both on your project's [Production Deployment Settings page](https://docs.convex.dev/dashboard/deployments/deployment-settings).